 Virtual Operator Troubleshooting

-If you have clicked troubleshoot from a report condition are taken to the new virtual operator job but there are a couple of key differences.
+If you have clicked troubleshoot from a report condition you are taken to the New Virtual Operator Job screen but there are a couple of key differences.

 The node has already been filled out and the command sets have been filtered down using a tag, in this example we have three command sets with the tag disk.